liashchynskyi/rudi/paper/paper.md

 # Summary

+I present Rudi, a Python tool that simplifies the dataset preparation for training a convolutional neural network or other things that need images as input data.
+The tool contains a set of practical generalized tools, which can wrap common operations like image resizing, flipping, zooming, distortion and others.
+Presented tool can be helpful with extending the dateset when the user does not have enough of data.

 Creating a train and test dataset of images of adequate size is a very non-trivial task.
 And this is not about the technical difficulties of collecting and storing a million images, but about the perennial situation when you